How to Use the PATH Framework

 The PATH framework can help clarify your patients’ reproductive goals and needs.
-PATH is designed to yield a maximal amount of relevant information in an efficient way that leads to patient-centered conversations about pre-pregnancy care, contraception, and fertility as appropriate.
+PATH is designed to yield a maximal amount of relevant information in an efficient way.
+Once your patient has verbalized their current attitudes about their own reproduction you can offer conversations about pre-pregnancy care, contraception, and fertility, as appropriate.

 PA: "Do you think you might like to have (more) children at some point?"